Project

 I also wrote a shell script that parses the dvbscan data and makes service calls to TVHeadend to create an IPTV network and add all the frequencies with their physical channel URLs.
 The script is attached and of course must be modified for your specific configuration.
 Additionally, "curl" and "jq" must be installed for it to work.

-Updated by G C almost 3 years ago
+Updated by G C about 3 years ago

 I have used the same workaround but unfortunately you don't get sound on ATSC3 channels as they use AC-4 audio.
 So you can work around TVHeadend not seeing the MUXES but then all you get is a video stream.